Hero-Solutions/RS_ptif/README.md

 This project requires following dependencies:
 * ResourceSpace >= 9.1
-* convert or vips, depending on your preferred image conversion tool
+* convert or vips (or both), depending on which image conversion tool you need to use, as defined in the config below

 # Usage